Understanding the Two is One, One is None Concept

 This whole idea behind having a backup or two for essential gear is one reason why multi-purpose items are a great idea.
 Rather than bog down your pack with a ton of stuff, you can cut down on weight while still achieving your goal of having multiple backups.

 To accomplish this, take a good, hard look at your survival kit or bug-out bag.
-Do you have multiple ways to:
+In an outdoor setting, do you have multiple ways to:

 1. Start a fire?